(Bangalore, Mysore, Coorg, Wayanad, Cochin, Thekkady, Kumarakom)

 Alleppey is spread through canals, lakes and lagoons.
 Your private guide will lead you by boat through a maze of canals where you can observe different scenes from the villages, paddy fields, coconut palms, fishermen and local life.

 Enjoy a tour of the Kumarakom bird sanctuary.
 Spread across 14 acres the sanctuary is a favorite haunt of migratory birds and an ornithologist's paradise.
 Observe egrets, darters, herons, teal, waterfowl, cuckoo, wild duck and migratory birds like the Siberian storks that live here.
 The best way to watch the birds is on a boat trip along the islands.

-Meet your driver for a private transfer to Cochin (2 hrs).
+Meet your driver for a private transfer to Cochin.
+The drive will take approximately 2 hours.

 The Chancery Pavilion Hotel offers a very convenient location in the heart of the largest city of the Karnataka Indian State, close to the airport, the train station and the Exhibition Centre.
 A stay at this luxurious Bangalore 5-star hotel is a unique experience for international business travellers, who can combine pleasant work days with a rich choice of leisure facilities.
 The hotel's numerous services include ample halls and rooms for meetings, banquets, receptions, conferences and seminars, world class international cuisine and dishes, served in the hotel's restaurants, each with its own distinctive character, a fitness centre offering health and wellness facilities and an outdoor swimming pool.